ventus-ag/docs/_docs/tutorials/Install-RabbitMQ.md

 To learn about configuring it for custom needs, check out its documentation for [Configuration](https://www.rabbitmq.com/configure.html)

-## How to Setup RabbitMQ Cluster on Ubuntu / Debian Based Systems
+## Setup RabbitMQ Cluster on Ubuntu / Debian Based Systems

 By setting a RabbitMQ cluster on Ubuntu / Debian Based Systems, you avoid a single point of failure and achieve higher throughput when compared to single instance RabbitMQ setup.